‘I’m Not That Christian’: Nikki Giovanni Sounds Off About Kyle Rittenhouse - NewsBreak

 ‘I’m Not That Christian’: Nikki Giovanni Sounds Off About Kyle Rittenhouse

-So when it came to the subject of Kenosha shooter and right-wing killer bae hero Kyle Rittenhouse , Giovanni didn’t bother mincing words —she told it like it is and said all the things rational people have been saying, albeit with significantly more elegance.
+So when the subject came to the subject of Kenosha shooter and right-wing killer bae hero Kyle Rittenhouse, Giovanni didn’t bother mincing words—she told it like it is and said all the things rational people have been saying, albeit with significantly more elegance.

 “Generally speaking, does group identification strike you as a limited way of thinking about what it means to be a person?”
 Marchese asked.